robphoenix/bordeltabernacle.github.io/_posts/2016-08-01-starting-out-with-ansible-cisco-and-network-automation.md

 <!--more-->

-Ansible requires Python 2, and does not support Python 3.
+Ansible requires Python 2, and doesn't support Python 3.
 It also doesn't work with Windows as the control machine.
-Here I'm going to install Ansible on an Ubuntu 14.04 virtual machine, though you could do the same on the more recent Ubuntu 16.04 as well.
+So I'm going to install Ansible on an Ubuntu 14.04 virtual machine, though you could do the same on the more recent Ubuntu 16.04 as well.